TheDuriel/DurielUtilities/README.md

 To give appropriate credit, include the license in your game and name te author.
 Thank you!

+### Usage

+Simply drop the folder into your Godot Project.
+Or better yet, use this repository as a submodule!

 ### Looking for more?

 Check out my commercial assets: